grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 ## Example

-The following example runs the latest stable version of Grafana, listening on port 3000, with the container named "grafana", persistent storage in the grafana-storage docker volume, the server root URL set, and the official [clock panel](https://grafana.com/grafana/plugins/grafana-clock-panel/) plugin installed.
+The following example runs the latest stable version of Grafana, listening on port 3000, with the container named `grafana`, persistent storage in the grafana-storage docker volume, the server root URL set, and the official [clock panel](https://grafana.com/grafana/plugins/grafana-clock-panel/) plugin installed.

 ```bash
 # create a persistent volume for your data